diegoparrilla/sidecart-site/_posts/2023-11-01-lessons-learned-by-software-guy-venturing-into-hardware.md

 1. **Seek to Reduce Shipping Costs as Much as Possible**: A high shipping cost deters sales, whereas a reasonable shipping cost is neutral, not influencing the decision.
 In my case, I aimed for all shipments to be under 100 grams, allowing me to send them as registered mail with tracking at a price below €10 always.
 2. **Automate Data Loading and Label Printing with Postal Service Tools**: Needless to say, this saves an infinite amount of time.
 3. **Choosing Shopify for Its Logistic Management Support**: Another reason I chose Shopify is because it aids in this management.
 Another factor was Tindie - a marketplace supposedly specialized in selling homebrew hardware - who didn’t pay any attention to me.
 So, I explored other possibilities and found that using Shopify's basic plan was much better and cheaper.
-Thanks for giving me time to think, Tindie!"
+Thanks for giving me time to think, Tindie!

 ## Essential Legal Considerations for Homebrew Makers